invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 - `invocation.ts`: invocations and other node types
 - `workflow.ts`: workflows and constituents

 We customize the OpenAPI schema to include additional properties on invocation and field schemas.
-To facilitate parsing this schema into templates, we modify/wrap the types from [openapi-types](https://github.com/kogosoftwarellc/open-api/tree/main/packages/openapi-types) in `openapi.ts`.
+To facilitate parsing this schema into templates, we modify/wrap the types from [openapi-types] in `openapi.ts`.

 ### OpenAPI Schema Parsing

-The entrypoint for the OpenAPI schema parsing is `invokeai/frontend/web/src/features/nodes/util/parseSchema.ts`.
+Schema parsing logic lives in `invokeai/frontend/web/src/features/nodes/util/schema/`.
+The entrypoint is `parseSchema.ts`.

 General logic flow: